brand icon Jan7

-I turned 40 last year, and to celebrate, I just took a trip to Turks & Caicos (yes, almost a year later, but better late than never).
-Heather, the world’s best travel agent handled all the details, per usual, and we booked it with about 6 weeks lead time.
-(That’s not what she recommends but she can make last minute trips happen!!)
-She also planned our honeymoon, babymoon, a trip to Ireland, and most recently, our anniversary trip to Secret Bay Dominica.
+I turned 40 last year, and to celebrate, I just took a trip to Turks & Caicos over the summer (yes, almost a year later, but better late than never).
+Heather, the world’s best travel agent, handled all the details, per usual, and we booked it with about 6 weeks’ lead time.
+(That’s not what she recommends, but she can make last-minute trips happen!!)
+She also planned our honeymoon, babymoon, a trip to Ireland, and, most recently, our anniversary trip to Secret Bay, Dominica.
 Every time we use Heather, we know the trip is going to be perfect, and my trip to the Turks was no exception!
 If you want to use Heather, click this link for $50 off your planning fee.

 Resort wear hasn’t always been easy for me because I’m more of a mountain person, but this time I feel like I had the perfect resort-worthy wardrobe!
-And since I have the Caribbean on the brain, I’m sharing those pieces (and more) that I absolutely loved and brought with me.
+We are planning a family trip this year soewhere warm and beachy, so I figured it’s the perfect time to share the resortwear pieces I have and love, and some new pieces I just got!

 Resort attire ranges from swimsuits, coverups, and flip-flops for women to closed-toe shoes and long pants for men.
 There’s a seriously wide range, which is why I thought it would be helpful to explain a few dos and don’ts when it comes to resort wear.